bbadzioch/419_site/index.md

 ## Learning outcomes

 The goal of this course is to introduce basic notions and methods of abstract algebra.
-Course topics include:
+After completing it, you should have working knowledge of the following topics:

 * Definition and elementary properties of groups.
 * Cyclic groups, dihedral groups, symmetric groups.